Cover Your Bases: Production Goal Examples for Insurance Agents

 When I was still primarily in sales, I would set a goal for how much income I wanted to make that year and another goal for the sales trip I wanted to win.

 Incentive trips are one of the big perks of being an independent agent, and there are some amazing destinations.
-You can always check out the current incentives on our website, but here are just a few going on right now:
+You can always check out the current incentives on our website.

 I would always print out the incentive trip flyer I was going for and tape it to my fridge or the dash in my car.
 That's how I reminded myself of my goals and kept my eye on the prize.